DevSrSouza/svg-to-compose/README.md

 ### Why this project

-Currently [Compose for Desktop](https://www.jetbrains.com/lp/compose/) does not support SVG files and Android Vector Drawables.
+On the start of the [Compose for Desktop](https://www.jetbrains.com/lp/compose/) it does not support SVG files and Android Vector Drawables.
 This also difficulties a migration of the App to Multiplatform (Desktop and Android).
+Currently, it does support Android Vector Drawables in the Desktop allowing share your vectors.

+### Use cases

+Now Compose for Desktop supports android vector drawables, this means that the first reason that the project was created does not apply anymore, this does not mean that it is not useful anymore.

+Use cases:
+- Manipulate dynamic an SVG file in code, you can generate and do source code modifications.
+- Create an Icon pack similar to how Material Icons works on Compose ([compose-icons](https://github.com/DevSrSouza/compose-icons) is build with SVG to Compose)

 ### How its work